jrkerns/pylinac/docs/source/installation.rst

 Optional dependencies:
  * watchdog >= 0.8 -- Needed if using the "watcher" script.
 See :ref:`dir_watching`.
- * requests >= 2.6 -- Needed if getting datasets from a URL.
  * mpld3 >= 0.2 -- For making interactive HTML plots.

 I'm new to Python